tytydraco/yessleep/out/Im_a_park_ranger_in_the_Highlands_of_the_Dead.md

 My name is Peter Tully, and my story is not a happy one.

 I protect a land that is brimming with horrors beyond your dizziest nightmares.
-Though it is not a fictional place, the truth of this region is a secret safeguarded by a few burdened souls.
+The truth of this region is a secret safeguarded by a few burdened souls.
 It is our duty to shield the world from the twisted terrors within this place.
 I have seen things that eyes cannot discern, and I have learnt things that minds cannot fathom.

 After 20 years of this unending hell, I am ready to share my story.
 It is, by no means, a short tale.